Blood Mountain: Hiking and recreation

 There is a short (2 mile) but steep (1,800 foot elevation gain) approach trail to the top of the mountain from a parking area to the immediate north of the Walasi-Yi Center.
 This hike includes views as walkers approach the summit, and the final 1.5 mi, past the Flatrock Gap intersection with the Byron Reece Trail, has a number of switchbacks.
 It is perhaps the most hiked segment of the Appalachian Trail in Georgia.
 Another approach is from the other side at Lake Winfield Scott via the Slaughter Creek Trail.
 This approach, which is easier to hike, has campsites and a number of sources of treatable water.

 Adjacent to the mountain are several boulder fields and stands of northern hardwoods and large buckeyes.
 Portions of the area were previously logged and now sport fast-growing tulip poplar.

 Near Blood Mountain are DeSoto Falls Scenic Recreation Area and campground, Vogel State Park and Sosebee Cove Scenic Area.
 All are accessible from Blood Mountain by trail and road.

+Murder of Meredith Emerson

+On New Year's Day of 2008, Meredith Emerson went missing from a hike along the Freeman Trail on Blood Mountain.
+Gary Hilton was arrested, and revealed where he had disposed of Emerson's remains in a deal with authorities.